openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 Lower Threshold, High
 Lower Threshold, High (Default=0xBB; must be less than Upper Threshold Low and greater than Lower Threshold Low).
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |
 |--------|-------------|